 Your shoes are small

-If your shoes are small, every part of your foot will be pressing against the shoes walls and front.
+If your shoes are small, every part of your foot will be pressing against the shoe’s walls and front.
 You will experience foot pain after hiking.

 Should hiking shoes be tight or loose?
 Well, your shoes should be just the right size.
 If they are too tight, they will press against your toes and hurt them.
 Too much friction against the skin of your feet will cause bruises and blisters.